 Young members must not:

-- Use their device to bully, harass, alarm, distress or harm another young member or a volunteer
+- Use their device to bully, harass, alarm, distress or harm another person.

 - Share indecent, sexually explicit or inappropriate material